 10. Current liabilities

-2022 2021
+Tot Gatt Citt itabilities 2021 2020

 £ £

-Accrued expenses (8,253) (8,860)
+Accrued expenses (7,639) (6,361)

-Sundry creditors (84,494) (84,494)
+Sundry creditors (141, 299) (141,299)

-(92,747) (93,354)
+(148,938) (147,660)

 Sundry creditors relates to fees paid by other schemes on behalf of the Scheme.
-During the year the total fees paid on behalf of other schemes amounted to £nil and £84,494 brought forward from previous years.
-Where Dalriada is appointed to a number of schemes at the same time (a bulk appointment), much of the work it carries out is common to all the schemes covered by the appointment but could equally be carried out for any one scheme in isolation.
+During the year the total fees paid by other schemes amounted to £nll (2020 £10,030).
+These fees comprised legal fees of £nil (2020 £2,877) and trustee fees of £nil (2020 £7,153).
+Where Dalrlada is appointed to a number of schemes at the same time (a bulk appointment), much of the work it carries out is common to all the schemes covered by the appointment but could equally be carried out for any one scheme in isolation.

 All other things being equal, the costs incurred in respect of these common tasks would be proportioned appropriately across each of the schemes but this isn't always possible due to different schemes having differing amounts of available assets (or, occasionally, no assets).
-Where Dalriada is looking at recovery action on these other schemes, it keeps a record of the costs incurred by one scheme on behalf of another (or others) as, if and when any recoveries are made from the other schemes' investments, these shared costs will be reimbursed to the scheme in the first instance.
+Where Dalriada is looking at recovery action on these other schemes, it keeps a record of the costs incurred by one scheme on behalf of another (or others) as, if and when any recoveries are made from the other schemes' investments, these shared costs will be reimbursed to the Scheme in the first instance.